grommunio/grommunio-web/client/dompurify/README.md

 DOMPurify is a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.

 It's also very simple to use and get started with.
-DOMPurify was [started in February 2014](https://github.com/cure53/DOMPurify/commit/a630922616927373485e0e787ab19e73e3691b2b) and, meanwhile, has reached version 2.3.10.
+DOMPurify was [started in February 2014](https://github.com/cure53/DOMPurify/commit/a630922616927373485e0e787ab19e73e3691b2b) and, meanwhile, has reached version 2.4.0.

 DOMPurify is written in JavaScript and works in all modern browsers (Safari (10+), Opera (15+), Internet Explorer (10+), Edge, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
 It doesn't break on MSIE6 or other legacy browsers.
 It either uses [a fall-back](#what-about-older-browsers-like-msie8) or simply does nothing.

 Our automated tests cover [19 different browsers](https://github.com/cure53/DOMPurify/blob/main/test/karma.custom-launchers.config.js#L5) right now, more to come.
-We also cover Node.js v14.15.1, v15.4.0, v16.13.0, v17.0.0, running DOMPurify on [jsdom](https://github.com/jsdom/jsdom).
-Older Node.js versions are known to work as well.
+We also cover Node.js v14.x, v16.x, v17.x and v18.x, running DOMPurify on [jsdom](https://github.com/jsdom/jsdom).
+Older Node versions are known to work as well, but hey... no guarantees.

 DOMPurify is written by security people who have vast background in web attacks and XSS.
 Fear not.
 For more details please also read about our [Security Goals & Threat Model](https://github.com/cure53/DOMPurify/wiki/Security-Goals-&-Threat-Model).
 Please, read it.
 Like, really.